Azure/autorest.interactive/readme.md

 Allows interactively inspecting a run of AutoRest.

-To use, simply add `--use=Azure/autorest.interactive` to your command line.
-The first run may take a while.
+To use, simply add `--use=Azure/autorest.interactive` to your command line (it may take a while for the interactive window to appear).

 ![Example](./sample.png)